Jambukeswarar Temple, Trichy – Timings, Water Lingam & Travel Guide

 Closer to the gopuram, closer to the timeless whispers of Jambukeshwar.

-Spread across 18 acres, the Jambukeswarar Temple is an excellent example of Dravidian-style architecture.
-Originally built by King Kochengot Chola (circa 600 BC), it was later expanded by the Hoysalas, Pandyas, and other dynasties.
+Jambukeswarar Temple is one of the largest temple complexes in Tamil Nadu, spread across nearly 18 acres.
+It is an excellent example of Dravidian-style architecture.
+Originally built by King Kochengot Chola in the early Chola period (around the 5th–6th century CE), the temple was later expanded by the Hoysalas, Pandyas, and other dynasties.

-• The temple consists of five concentric prakaras (corridors), the outermost being the famous Vibudi Prakara, a 25-feet-high wall stretching for more than a mile, believed to have been built by Lord Shiva himself in the form of a spider.
+• The temple consists of five concentric prakaras (corridors), the outermost being the famous Vibudi Prakara, a 25-feet-high wall stretching for more than a mile, believed in local tradition to have been constructed by Lord Shiva in the form of a spider.

-• Interestingly, the main entrance was built unusually small—only 4 feet high and 2.5 feet wide—a design linked to the legend of the king’s past life as a spider.
+• Interestingly, one of the entrances was built unusually small—only about 4 feet high and 2.5 feet wide—a design linked to the legend of the king’s past life as a spider.

 • The sanctum sits slightly below ground level and is surrounded by a stone window with nine holes, symbolizing the nine human orifices.
 Devotees offer prayers through these openings.